WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 1. Sign in using the **Microsoft Account** associated with your **Windows Azure** account.

-1.	**Save** the publish-settings file to your local file system.
+1.	**Save** the Publish Settings file to your local file system.

 	![Downloading publish-settings file](Images/downloading-publish-settings-file.png?raw=true 'Downloading publish-settings file')

-	_Downloading publish-settings file_
+	_Downloading Publish Settings file_

-	> **Note:** The download page shows you how to import the publish-settings file using the Visual Studio Publish box.
+	> **Note:** The download page shows you how to import the Publish Settings file using the Visual Studio Publish box.
 This lab will show you how to import it using the Windows Azure PowerShell Cmdlets instead.

 1. Search for **Windows Azure PowerShell** in the Start screen and choose **Run as Administrator**.